 THE REAL NUMBERS AS IT RELATES TO BUYING A HOME

 - Paying too much for home?
 We won’t even include this in the figure

 - PMI Insurance $1,500

-So, the illustration of someone buying a 3-bedroom, 2 bath home for $150,000 would mean that rent cost for this home would be in the $1,000 - $1,200 range.
+So, the illustration of someone buying a 3-bedroom, 2 bath home for $150,000 would mean that the rent cost for this home would be in the $1,000 – $1,200 range.
 Renter’s insurance (this would protect the contents in your home) will cost about $120 per year.
-So, the total “out the window” when renting would be in the range of $12,120 - $14,560 or $1,010 - $1,213 per month.
-Also, several other nice things about renting is that you are not responsible for repairs, which could amount to big expenses.
-You also have the freedom to move once you have satisfied the terms on your lease.
-Buying a house is a huge commitment.
-Yes, your goal may be to own a house in the future, and it’s a very good goal to have.
+So, the total “out the window” when renting would be between $12,120 – $14,560 or $1,010 – $1,213 per month.
+Also, several other nice things about renting are that you are not responsible for repairs, which could amount to enormous expenses.
+You also have the freedom to move once you have satisfied the terms of your lease.
+Buying a house is a tremendous commitment.
+Yes, your goal may be to own a house in the future, and it’s a wonderful goal to have.
 I just want to make sure you know all the facts before you buy.
 I want to make sure you buy a house for the right reasons that are congruent with your life goals.
-Buy a home because you think you are throwing money away when your rent, is not a good solution.
+Buy a home because you think you are throwing money away when your rent is not a suitable solution.

 IS YOUR HOUSE AN ASSET?